 Union apprentices earn while they learn.

 Apprenticeship classes are conducted for one (1) full week a quarter.
 During this week, they are released from their employer and they attend classes and complete hands on training at our Training Center in Atlanta, GA.
 As an apprentice gains more skill throughout training, the pay for the work performed becomes higher.
-Starting pay is approximately 55 percent of a journeyman's wage or $15.01 per hour at the current rate, and as you accumulate an established number of on-the-job hours, wages are increased at regular intervals, usually every six months.
+Starting pay is approximately 60 percent of a journeyman's wage or $17.66 per hour at the current rate, and as you accumulate an established number of on-the-job hours, wages are increased at regular intervals, annually.
 At the end of the term of apprenticeship, you graduate to journeyman status and will receive full pay for the skills you have attained.

 The opportunity to earn journeyman status provides lifetime security for you and your family.
 Learning the skills for this essential trade means that wherever you may go the construction industry at the local level will need your skills.